haskellfoundation/tech-proposals/proposals/000-ghc-ops.md

 ## Deliverables

-Deliver one hired developer operative within approximately 2-4 months.
+Deliver one full-time developer operative within approximately 2-4 months.
+The exact legal arrangement is left to the Haskell Foundation Officers.

 ## Outcomes